1Password/scim-examples/beta/google-cloud-run/README.md

     ```

 > [!TIP]
-> If you have already created a project for SCIM bridge, set it as the default project for this Cloud Shell session.
+> If you have already created a project for your SCIM bridge, set it as the default project for this Cloud Shell session.
 For example:
 >
 > ```sh
 > gcloud config set project op-scim-bridge